slobanov/otus-springframework-2018-11-slobanov/l06-library-service/README.md

 # l06-library-service

 This is a simple library application.
-It manages information about authors, books and genres:
+It manages information about authors, books, genres and comments:
  * show all books, books written by author or books of particular genre.
  * modify books by adding authors and genres.
  * show all authors and books, add new ones; authors can be queried by id.
+ * show all and add comments for book.
  * delete books, authors and genres.

 All additional information about library usage can be seen after typing `help` in library menu.